adelatanca/CometsWeb3/README.md

 #### 4. send-spl-tokens.ts
 Transfers a specified amount of a custom token between two wallets.
 Initiates the transfer and provides a link to view the transaction on an explorer.

-## 5. Solana NFT project
+## 5. Solana NFT project & Solana Frontend Ping App
-This project demonstrates how to create and update an NFT on the Solana blockchain using the Metaplex JavaScript SDK.
+First project demonstrates how to create and update an NFT on the Solana blockchain using the Metaplex JavaScript SDK.

-### Features:
+Second project aims to create an UI app with React which interacts with a Phantom wallet and sends SOL to another SOL account.

+### Features for first project:
-> Upload Metadata: Uploads image and metadata to decentralized storage.
+-  Upload Metadata: Uploads image and metadata to decentralized storage.

-> Create NFT: Mints a new NFT with the uploaded metadata.
+-  Create NFT: Mints a new NFT with the uploaded metadata.

-> Update NFT: Updates the metadata of an existing NFT.
+-  Update NFT: Updates the metadata of an existing NFT.

 - - -